404src/exocore/_articles/ccna-summary.md

     - used in interface config mode for enabling PortFast on specific ports, used for edge ports such as access ports
     - transitions the port into the STP forwarding state without going through the STP listening and learning states.
     - if enabled on a port connected to a switch, the potential for creating STP loops increases greatly.
-- spanning tree portfast default
+- spanning-tree portfast default
     - enables PortFast for all access ports on a switch, global config mode
 - spanning-tree guard root
-    - root guard is used to prevent newly introduced swithces from being elected as the new root switches.
+    - root guard is used to prevent newly introduced switches from being elected as the new root switches.
     - allows adminstrator to maintain control over which switch is the root.
     - When STP is used, the device with the lowest switch priority is elected the root.
 If a new device is added to the network with a lower priority than the current root, it will become the new root.
     - This could cause the network to reconfigure in unintented ways.